objectiv/objectiv.io/docs/about-objectiv/contributing.md

 * Community:
     * _Status: Help Wanted_: Open to participation from the community, not necessarily beginner-friendly.
     * _Status: Good First Issue_: Open to participation from the community, and friendly towards new contributors.

-## License: MIT

-Objectiv is licensed under the [MIT license](https://opensource.org/licenses/MIT).

-By contributing to Objectiv, you agree that your contributions will also be licensed under the MIT license.